-The Company makes estimates and assumptions regarding the future.
+The Group makes estimates and assumptions regarding the future.
 Estimates and judgments are continually evaluated based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 In the future, actual results may differ from these estimates and assumptions.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year relate to:

-- Capitalisation and recoverability of intangible assets (note 19); - Share based payments (note 27). - Convertible debt recorded at fair value through profit or loss (note 29).
+- Capitalisation and recoverability of intangible assets (note 19); - Impairment of investment of subsidiary and inter-company recoverability (note 20); - Share based payments (note 27). - Convertible debt recorded at fair value through profit or loss (note 29).